miso-lims/miso-lims/docs/user_manual/sequencer_runs.md

 {% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Editing a Run" %}

-To get to the Edit Run page, click on its ID or Serial Number on the Runs list.
+To get to the Edit Run page, click on its ID or alias on the Runs list.
 The top section of the Edit Run page contains a list of fields, most of which may be modified.
 You can make any changes you would like and then click the "Save" button at the top right to confirm the changes.

 Below, there are sections for Notes, Attachments, Related Issues, Sequencing Containers, and Partitions, which are discussed in other parts of this section of the user manual.
 There is another section for Experiments, which are